 Before you begin your baking soda project, it's important to use extreme caution when working with a car battery.
 Before you start, you want to make sure your car is completely turned off.
 Once you find your car battery under the hood, do not try to remove it.
-Instead, use your keen eyes to inspect for any cracks, which could be a sign of acid that is leaking.
-In this case, your entire battery will need to be replaced and you should not tamper with it at all.
+Instead, use your eyes to inspect for any cracks, which could be a sign that acid that is leaking.
+In this case, your entire battery will need to be professionally replaced, and you should not tamper with it at all.
 Then, look for a white deposit around the battery.
 If there's only a little, you can continue, but if there's a lot, it might be better to have the car taken to the shop.

 Once you're ready to start cleaning, the first thing you want to do is disconnect your car battery.
 Remove the negative clamp first (marked "-") and then the positive one.
 Make sure any metal tools you're using don't touch the car frame.
 Then, take the following few steps:

 - Make your baking soda paste.
 Mix about four cups of water with six heaping tablespoons of baking soda and rub the paste on by using an old toothbrush or rag.
 Once you see bubbles and foam, that means it's working.
 Scrape off any deposits.

 - Use a little bit of water to remove the baking soda.
 Make sure it doesn't go through the vents.
 Then, use a wet rag to wipe the area dry.

 - Rub on some vaseline.
 This helps slow down future corrosion.